UsamaMo/Object-Detection-Model/README.md

 # CP467-Project
-## Team Members: Usama, Daniel, Ahnya
+## Team Members: Usama, Daniel, Anh

 Below, I will list a general overview of the step-by-step instructions we have to follow for this project.